arkopalbhattacharya/WMA-S2S-Case-Studies/README.md

 `npm start`

-To run jest all test scripts/suites in project *cs-seven*, from the terminal go to folder *cs-seven* and run:
+To run jest for all test scripts/suites in project *cs-seven*, from the terminal go to folder *cs-seven* and run:

 `jest`